Adroiti/docs-for-code-review-tools/RuboCop/Style-RedundantParentheses.md

 ## Description

-This cop checks for redundant parentheses.
+This rule checks for redundant parentheses.

-### Example
+## Examples

 ```ruby
 # bad